samyakj-eightfold/claude-code-slack-bot/README.md

 CLAUDE_DEFAULT_AGENT=/home/ec2-user/vscode/.claude/agents/root-cause-investigator.md

 # Claude Model Configuration
-# Specify which Claude model to use (default: claude-sonnet-4.5)
+# Specify which Claude model to use (default: sonnet for Claude Sonnet 4.5)
-CLAUDE_MODEL=claude-sonnet-4.5
+# Use aliases: 'sonnet', 'opus', 'haiku' or full names like 'claude-sonnet-4-5-20250929'
+CLAUDE_MODEL=sonnet

 # Claude Code Configuration
 # This is only needed if you don't use a Claude subscription